 - Reduced sense of taste

-The severity of recurring Bell’s palsy symptoms range from mild to severe.
+The severity of recurring Bell’s palsy symptoms ranges from mild to severe.
 If left uncorrected, these symptoms can become permanent.

 If recurring Bell’s palsy symptoms appear, go to an emergency room.
 At this point, a doctor can evaluate their patient and perform tests to determine if he or she is dealing with Bell’s palsy.